inUtil-Labs/inutil-labs.github.io/legal.md

 Our website and our products may contain links and provide integrations to other sites and products of other organizations.
 We offer these links and integrations as a convenience to you; we do not operate, control or endorse these websites or products.
 It is your choice whether to utilize these links and integrations or not.
 These external websites and products are subject to their own privacy policies.

-**What kind of personal data does Kwes collect and how is it used?**
+**What kind of personal data does inUtil Labs collect and how is it used?**

 inUtil Labs collects personal data in three ways: Direct Collection, Third-Party Collection, and Passive Collection.